Opening of the Great Siberian Route

 Verkhneimbatsk, a village in Turukhansky district of Krasnoyarsk Krai – OE imbe "рой пчел", āte "овес".

 Igarka, a town in Turukhansky district of Krasnoyarsk Krai – OE ieg "island", ear "wave".
-The name is explained by the existence of a large island here.
+The name is explained due to the existence of a large island here.

 At left: The island on the Yenisei opposite Igarka.

-There are different evidence about the location of Mangazeya, but it is known that the city with the same name was founded by the Russian authorities, and Müller reports the following about this:
+Different data about the location of Mangazeya exist but it is known the city with the same name was also founded by the Russian authorities.
+Müller reports the following about this:

-Thus, there is every reason to believe that Mangazeya was originally founded by the Anglo-Saxons near the sea, but for some reason they left these places before the Russians arrived, leaving no additional traces of themselves.
+Thus, there is every reason to believe that Mangazeya was originally founded by the Anglo-Saxons near the sea but due to some reason they left these places before the Russians arrived, leaving no additional traces of themselves.
 Since the shopping center was already known outside of Russia, it was left with its usual name.
 The Anglo-Saxons were able to leave the Yenisei because a more promising direction of colonization along the Amur River was opening up.
 Toponymy says this:

 Badarma, a township in Ust'-Ilim district of Irkutsk Region – OE. bād "tribute", earm "poor, miserable".